selmeci/dgraph-tonic/README.md

 #dGraph-tonic gRPC client

-This is gRPC client implemented with [Tonic](https://github.com/hyperium/tonic).
+This is gRPC async client implementation with [Tonic](https://github.com/hyperium/tonic).

-It support async and also sync client.

-WIP.
+WIP!!!!
+Client is working but there is lots of tasks to do.

+TODO:
+- tests
+- documentation
+- examples